 Flipping soufflé pancakes can be a little tricky.
 It's important to cook these babies on low heat and be patient.
 Japanese pancakes are cooked in a lidded skillet for several minutes each side.
 Wait until the pancakes rise and begin to bubble so they are firm enough to flip in the rings.
 Slide a thin, wide spatula underneath the ring and quickly turn to cook the other side.

 Of course, go with your favorite pancake toppings!
 I love fresh berries, melted butter, good quality maple syrup (sometimes I go with Walden Farms sugar-free maple syrup to reduce calories) and a sprinkling of powdered sugar.

 These fluffy Japanese pancakes can be a little tricky to master but totally worth the effort.

-*These are the exact molds that I use to make these pancakes on Amazon.
-I’m sharing an affiliate link, which means I may receive a small commission at no extra cost to you.
+I used these molds to make these pancakes.
 These pastry rings are great for pancakes and can also be used for beautiful food presentations (food towers, rice, salads) and to cut dough, cookies, and cakes.

 Light and Fluffy Japanese Pancakes